Donald doesn't show for Rams practice Monday

 The Rams' front office -- a contingency that includes COO Kevin Demoff, general manager Les Snead and senior assistant Tony Pastoors -- flew to Atlanta on Wednesday to meet with Donald's representatives at CAA, but didn't necessarily come any closer to an agreement.
 Snead previously said it would "probably be a safe assumption" that Donald needed to report by the end of last week -- or at least by Monday -- to have much of a chance of playing in the opener.

-Donald is no longer subject to the $40,000-a-day fines, but probably accumulated at least $1.4 million in fines for not showing up throughout the preseason and in training camp.
+Donald is no longer subject to the $40,000-a-day fines, but he probably accumulated at least $1.4 million in fines for not showing up throughout the preseason and in training camp.
 Those fines tend to be picked up by the team on new contracts.